MarvNC/yomitan-dictionaries/readme.md

 /* Set Render Language */
 * {
   /*
-  Optionally set the version(s) of Noto Sans you want in your preferred order. e.g. JP, TC, SC, HK
+  Optionally set the version(s) of Noto Sans or another font you want in your preferred order. e.g. JP, TC, SC, HK
   */
   /* prettier-ignore */